huang-feiyu/bustub-lab/README.md

   directory.
 * directory shrinking: Only shrink the directory if the local depth of every bucket is strictly less than the global depth of the directory.

+For concurrency control now, I just use a big Writer Latch to make everything consequential.